 Survey design and recruitment

-This cross-sectional study was conducted among the 14 UK NHS AHPs (23) and AHP service managers (24).
+This cross-sectional study was conducted among the 14 professions considered AHPs within NHS England (23) and AHP service managers (24).
 Participants having both a clinical and management role were asked to choose whether to answer the survey as a clinician or as a service manager.
 Managers in charge of multiple services were asked to provide responses for up to three services.
 Ethical approval was granted by the Staffordshire University Research Ethics Committee (Reference: SU20-153-RN).

 The online survey was created using Qualtrics (Qualtrics International, USA) and was launched online on the 7th of May 2021 and remained open for eight weeks.
 The survey was distributed via all 14 UK AHP professional bodies, the AHP federation, England NHS lead networks, the AHP Public Health England Lead networks, The Orthotic and Prosthetic Networks, The National Orthotics Managers’ Association Group, Sharing Thoughts for Optimising Recovery and Engagement (RESTORE) network, NHS AHP collaboration platform and the Physiotherapy Research Society.
 All NHS trusts (an organisational unit within the NHS) in the UK were contacted and requested to distribute the survey within their AHP workforce.
 Informed consent was obtained from all participants prior to completing the survey.